Lamborghini Essenza SCV12

-The Lamborghini Essenza SCV12 is a track-only sports car produced by the Italian automobile manufacturer Lamborghini under their Squadra Corse racing division.
-Introduced on 29 July 2020, it is the most powerful and the last purely naturally-aspirated car built by the brand.
+The Lamborghini Essenza SCV12 is a track-only sport car produced by the Italian automobile manufacturer Lamborghini under their Squadra Corse racing division.
+Introduced on 29 July 2020, it was the most powerful and the last purely naturally-aspirated car built by the brand at the time.

 Specifications

 The Essenza SCV12 uses the same 6.5-litre V12 engine as the Aventador SVJ, tuned to the same specifications, but the engine has been turned 180-degrees to allow the gearbox to be mounted at the rear.
 The engine has a power output of 830 PS achieved by a ram air induction system, making it the most powerful naturally-aspirated engine made by the company.
 The car has special exhaust tips to reduce back pressure.
 Unlike the Aventador SVJ, the gearbox is a 6-speed non-synchromesh sequential unit, which also serves as a stressed member of the chassis by supporting the rear pushrod suspension.
 The car has a rear-wheel-drive layout, as opposed to Lamborghini's current V12 powered offerings.
 The car is 136 kg lighter than the Aventador SVJ and features a FIA approved carbon composite crash structure and a carbon fibre monocoque which is the first to be homologated without the use of metal.
 The Essenza SCV12 is also the first car to be developed according to the FIA prototype safety rules.
-The car has a power-to-weight ratio of 1.66 kg per hp (miswritten as "hp per kg" in Lamborghini's press release).
+The car has a power-to-weight ratio of 1.66 kg per hp (mistakenly written as "hp per kg" in Lamborghini's press release).